 = 10% + 7.5%

 While we have used this across two stocks, you can literally apply this concept across any number of assets and asset classes.
-This is a fairly simple concept and I hope you’ve had no problem understanding this.
-Most importantly, you need to understand that the expected return is not ‘guaranteed’ return; rather it is just a probabilistic expectation of a return on investment.
+This is a fairly simple concept, and I hope you’ve had no problem understanding this.
+Most importantly, you need to understand that the expected return is not a ‘guaranteed’ return; rather it is just a probabilistic expectation of a return on investment.
 In his paper ‘An introduction to risk and return concepts‘, Franco Modigliani has also explained this in the most defined way possible.

 Now that we understand expected returns, we can build on some quantitative concepts like variance and covariance.
 We will discuss these topics in the next chapter.